DC Comics Bombshells: Action figures

 Based on the continuing success of the line, DC Collectibles announced at San Diego Comic-Con 2016 that they would be releasing a line of articulated action figures based on the DC Comics Bombshells line as part of their 'Designer Series' range of 6.75-inch figures.
 The first wave of figures was released in April 2017 and features Bombshells versions of Wonder Woman, Harley Quinn, Poison Ivy and Batwoman.
 In a trailer for the series released on the DC Entertainment YouTube Channel they also revealed that a second wave would be released in fall 2017, with a figure of the Bombshells version of Mera previewed.
 The second wave features: Mera, Batgirl, Hawkgirl and Katana.
 The third wave was also announced, consisting of Bumblebee and Supergirl to be released in early 2018, but has been cancelled.
 A two-pack of Joker and Harley Quinn have been announced for release in 2018, before being re-solicited as single release figures for 2019 before again being cancelled.
 Prototypes of Black Canary and Zatanna figures have also been shown though remain unreleased.

 Collectible pins

 FanSets created 3 lines of Bombshell pins.
 Character line art, FanSets MicroCrew Style and Bombshell pin-ups.
-Several were done for special conventions and comic cons.
-These are still available at PinForce.
-A fourth series is rumored to still be out there to be released.
+Several were done for special conventions.